Gurobi/gurobi-modelanalyzer/docs/README.md

 open build/html/index.html
 ```

-4. Run `make html` again and refresh the browser window to rebuild the docs
+4. Run step 2 again and refresh the browser window to rebuild the docs
 after making edits.

 ## Editing the docs